 One of the main benefits of an electric grinder is that they are very simple and easy to use.
 All you have to do is load the hopper (this is where the metaphor ends), select your grind size, and flip the switch.
 In seconds you will have fresh grounds ready to be brewed.

 However, one of the main drawbacks of an electric burr grinder is that they can get quite expensive.
 Before you think about simply snagging the cheapest option at your local department store, let me warn you that you will get what you pay for.

 Cheaper electric grinders are not going to offer the same grind consistency or accuracy of the more expensive models.
-Unfortunately, a good electric burr grinder, like the Baratza Virtuoso or the Fiorenzato F4, could cost you more than $200, but check out my “best of 2016” list for more options.

 Many electric burr grinders are about the same size as a standard blender, and though they aren’t huge, they do take up considerably more counter space than a manual grinder.

 So which should you choose, electric or manual?
 Did you think about the three questions from before?